 All countries are being labelled as either yellow, orange or red.
 When you travel into Denmark, whether you depart from a yellow, orange or red country will affect the requirements in connection with your entry.

-In some places there is a requirement for the use of a face mask or shield - e.g. at the airport or if you stand up in the bus or on the train.
+In some places there is a requirement for the use of a face mask or shield - e.g. at covid test centers or if you stand up in the bus or on the train.
 Notice the applicable signage.

-As a tourist, you may experience the requirement of showing a negative Covid-19 test or a Corona passport on several occasions.
+As a tourist, you may experience the requirement of showing a negative Covid-19 test or a Corona passport.

-Many attractions and restaurants have reopened with special requirements for guests to have had a Covid-19 test up to 72 hours before their visit - or to be able to show a valid Corona passport.
-Be sure to check with the relevant attraction or restaurant before you visit.
+Restaurants in Denmark have reopened with special requirements for guests to have had an antigen tests within 72 hours or a PCR-test up to 96 hours before their visit - or to be able to show a valid Corona passport.

 Please remember the good habits: Wash your hands often or use hand sanitiser.
 Cough or sneeze into your sleeve.
 Keep 2 meters away whenever possible and always at least 1 meter.
 Avoid handshakes, cheek kisses and hugs.
 And most important: If you get symptoms of Covid-19, go into self-isolation and get tested with a PCR test.